 The Critical Atlas of the Internet, Louise Drulhe’s latest project, is a virtual and physical exploration of the Internet space.
-The implications of our physical actions in ‘real-time’ are not only timeless in ‘cyberspace’, but also constitute for the making of an obscure Internet architecture every time we browse the web.
-The Atlas itself, functions as an enveloping notebook of Drulhe’s discerning methodology in desiring to represent the geography and architecture of the ‘unseen’ Internet territory.
-Initially a graphic designer, Drulhe’s practice has meticulously evolved into including cyber-spatial analysis.
-She yearns to understand the sociological, political and economical issues that appear online, or are exasperated by an online presence – ‘a territory we spend time in without knowing its shape’.
+The implications of our physical actions in ‘real-time’ are not only timeless in ‘cyberspace’, but also constitute the making of an obscure Internet architecture every time we browse the web.
+The Atlas itself is an enveloping notebook of Drulhe’s discerning methodology in desiring to represent the geography and architecture of the ‘unseen’ Internet territory.
+Initially, a graphic designer, Drulhe’s practice has meticulously evolved into including cyber-spatial analysis.
+She yearns to understand the sociological, political and economical issues that appear online or are exasperated by an online presence – ‘a territory we spend time in without knowing its shape’.
 The Critical Atlas of the Internet, by being parted between fifteen different hypotheses, sheds light on matters such as the monopolisation of non-physical spaces, the possibility of encumbered networks and the potential forms of the Internet.

 CS: In 2014, Google measured 200TB of data that they claim to be just an estimated 0.004% of the total vastness of the Internet.
-Initially, the Atlas perceives the Internet through a number of geometric shapes such as cones and spheres.
+Initially, the Atlas perceives the Internet through many geometric shapes such as cones and spheres.
 Is this your approach to establishing that the Internet is an infinite space of shared connections and motion?
-If this is the case, do you therefore believe it is immeasurable?
+If this is the case, do you believe it is immeasurable?

-LD: I will probably get back to you with a better answer to this question in a few months… I am starting an art residency in Paris at La Paillasse and I am going to study the question: “can we measure Internet?”.
-I am curious to see what the best way to represent Internet is: to count the data or to measure the borders.
-I haven’t started this research yet, but I will look for the best unit of measure to calculate the dimensions of Internet territory: meters? litres? percentages? data traffic?
+LD: I will probably get back to you with a better answer to this question in a few months… I am starting an art residency in Paris at La Paillasse, and I will study the question: “can we measure Internet?”.
+I am curious to see the best way to represent the Internet: to count the data or to measure the borders.
+I haven’t started this research yet, but I will look for the best unit of measure to calculate the dimensions of Internet territory: meters?
+Litres?
+Percentages?
+Data traffic?
 I wonder how to define the “size” of a website.
 If we look at Google.com, it’s only one webpage, so does this mean that Google is smaller than a regular shopping website that might have thousands of pages?

-With the fourth hypothesis of the Atlas, “The Geographic Relief of the Internet”, I tried to represent the «size» of Internet platforms and their size is actually based on the concentration of the activities they host.
-The giants of the Internet try to saturate and incorporate as much territory as possible.
-Google (now called Alphabet) possesses Chrome, Gmail, Android, Google +, YouTube, Blogger, Google Map / Earth / Street view, Cloud, Nest, Google X… to cite but a few.
-Internet’s giants are almost raging an online war to monopolize most of the Internet territory.
-I think that the next virgin land to conquer is the Internet of Things.
-The map of this 4th hypothesis is based on a ranking by Alexa Top 500 Global Sites.
-What I would like to do next, is to measure this representation.
+With the fourth hypothesis of the Atlas, “The Geographic Relief of the Internet”, I tried to represent the «size» of Internet platforms.
+Their size is actually based on the concentration of the activities they host.
+The Internet giants try to saturate and incorporate as much territory as possible.
+Google (now called Alphabet) possesses Chrome, Gmail, Android, Google +, YouTube, Blogger, Google Map / Earth / Street View, Cloud, Nest, and Google X… to cite a few.
+Internet giants are almost raging an online war to monopolize most Internet territory.
+I think the next virgin land to conquer is the Internet of Things.
+The map of this 4th hypothesis is based on a ranking by Alexa’s Top 500 Global Sites.
+What I would like to do next is to measure this representation.

 CS: Extrapolating from your claim that the Internet is a single point at the centre of the globe, what would the repercussions if that space were to be encumbered?
 Can a network not be encumbered?

-LD: It’s true, a reticular space cannot be encumbered, I guess.
-Facebook.com, for instance, is getting more and more popular but the site works perfectly; you don’t feel any crowded situations on Facebook.
+LD: It’s true.
+A reticular space cannot be encumbered, I guess.
+Facebook.com, for instance, is getting more and more popular, but the site works perfectly; you don’t feel crowded situations on Facebook.
 If Facebook were a physical public square and 1 billion people met there one day, the situation would be really problematic.
-On Facebook you never see the crowd.
+On Facebook, you never see the crowd.

 In the Atlas, I quote Boris Beaude on this idea “The growth of reticular networks, unlike that of cities, increases their interaction potential without boosting their internal distances.
 Regardless of the network size, the distance between its respective parts is potentially non-existent.
 Facebook can host 800 million people without affecting its interaction capacity.”
 This is what he calls “reticular coalescence”.